-The Auditor conducted an interview with the agency Administrative / Human Resources personnel who confirmed the Bureau conducts the required criminal background checks prior to hiring a new employee, employees who are considered for promotions, or enlisting the services of a contractor or volunteer and at least once every five years.
+The Auditor conducted an interview with the agency Administrative / Human Resource personnel who confirmed the Bureau conducts the required criminal background checks prior to hiring a new employee, employees who are considered for promotions, or enlisting the services of a contractor or volunteer and at least once every five years.
 The HR Staff Member confirmed the BOP's requirement imposed upon all employees to disclose any previous misconduct and the Bureau's requirement to provide information regarding a former employee upon request of another institution or Bureau.
-In addition, the HR Staff Member also confirmed in addition to utilizing the Bureau utilizes the National Crime Information Center (NCIC)

-the background investigation encompasses law enforcement and criminal record checks, credit checks, inquires with previous employers, and personal references.
-FCI Berlin reported, in the 12 months prior to the audit, there were seventeen criminal record background checks performed of persons hired or promoted who may have contact with inmates.
+In addition, the HR Staff Member also confirmed in addition to utilizing the Bureau utilizes the National Crime Information Center (NCIC) the background investigation encompasses law enforcement and criminal record checks, credit checks, inquires with previous employers, and personal references.
+FPC Duluth reported, in the 12 months prior to the audit, there were four criminal record background checks performed of persons hired or promoted who may have contact with inmates.
+During the on-site, the Auditor reviewed documentation which verified the four criminal record backgrounds were completed as required.

-Upon review of the policy, documentation, and upon completion of the interviews, FCI Berlin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy, documentation, and upon completion of the interviews, FPC Duluth demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.

-8 Upgrades to facilities and technologies
+3 Upgrades to facilities and technologies

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Documents:

 BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program

 Interviews conducted with:

 Agency Head Designee

 Warden

 On-site Review Observations:

 Video monitoring system

-BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency shall consider the effect of the design, acquisition, expansion, or modification upor the agency's ability to protect inmates from sexual abuse.
+BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency shall consider the effect of the design, acquisition, expansion, or modification upon the agency's ability to protect inmates from sexual abuse.

-BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention &
+BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states when installing or updating a video monitoring system electronic surveillance system, or other monitoring technology, the agency shall

-Intervention Program states when installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, the agency shall consider how such technology may enhance the agency's ability to protect inmates from sexual abuse.
+consider how such technology may enhance the agency's ability to protect inmates from sexual abuse.

 During the on-site tour of the facility, the Auditor observed convex mirrors and security cameras in housing areas, food service, warehouse, gymnasium, health services, education building, and in common areas, and throughout the compound.
-The information provided in the PAQ indicated the facility has not updated or installed video monitoring and electronic surveillance since the last PREA audit.
+The information provided in the PAQ indicated the facility has updated or installed video monitoring and electronic surveillance since the last PREA audit.